MIR-MU/regularized-embeddings/README.md

 ### Performing Your Own Evaluation
 To perform your own evaluation, you will require the following additional
-tools: GNU Make, Perl 5, GNU Parallel, GNU Wget, Unzip, and GNU Coreutils.
+tools: GNU Make, Perl 5, GNU Parallel, GNU Wget, Unzip, XZ Utils, and GNU Coreutils.
 Execute the following command:

     dvc repro results.dvc